Triple A Rules for Revised Tournaments

 • You are bidding for the Axis, that means the player with the lowest bid is playing the Axis.

 • In order to determine who bids first, players shall roll a "test Marti die" to randomly select who begins bidding.
-For example, Player A may choose 1-3, and if the test Marti die is 1-3 then he begins the bidding, and if 4-6, then his opponent shall do so.
+For example, Player A may choose 1-3, and if the test Marti die is 1-3 then he/she begins the bidding, and if 4-6, then the opponent shall do so.
 Bids shall then be exchanged by email initially, and bid responses must be replied to with 24 hours.
-If your opponent fails to respond to the bid, please copy Deltium (firstname.lastname@example.org).
+If your opponent fails to respond to the bid, please copy Deltium (email@example.com), and I will issue a warning.

 • Additional sea units may only be placed in sea zones where already units of the same power are present